While there is currently no cure for rosacea, lasers are available to

 Signs and symptoms of rosacea are most likely to occur on the face, head, and neck.
 In rare and more severe cases, however, it may affect other parts of the body.
 These signs are:

 - Skin thickening

 Because rosacea is a chronic condition, it requires periodic treatments to keep symptoms in check.
-We offer a variety of laser treatments with topical and oral products as an adjunctive therapy to reduce the appearance of rosacea.
+We offer a variety of laser treatments at our skin care clinic with topical and oral products as an adjunctive therapy to reduce the appearance of rosacea.

 BBL – BroadBand Light™

 The light energy delivered by BBL gently heats the inner layers of your skin.
 The absorbed heat in the targeted areas then stimulates skin cells to regenerate.
 This process can treat redness, broken vessels, and restore skin to a healthier, clearer condition.
 The treatments are gentle and can provide patients with long-lasting results.
 BBL treatments are generally quick and effective with very little downtime.
 The treatment comes with a cooling mechanism that allows for a more comfortable experience.
 Most patients can immediately return to work, resume their normal activities, and even wear makeup.

 The Excel V offers two different lasers with treatment settings that we customize according to your skin tone or depth of target area to ensure an optimal outcome.
 When treating vascular concerns, the laser targets the blood to coagulate the vessel so it collapses.
 The body then reabsorbs the treated vessels over time, reducing facial redness.
 The system incorporates the latest innovations in cooling technologies, ensuring patient comfort and eliminating long-term side effects and downtime.
 This device is a good option for men and women who have vascular lesions or visible blood vessels they would like to eliminate.